 - B. Agreements between the State and RVMPO include: - 1.
 The July 26, 1982, concurrence letter from the Governor on designation of the Rogue Valley Council of Governments as the MPO; - 2.
-Annual planning funds agreements between the ODOT and RVCOG; - 3.
-An Intergovernmental Agreement (IGA) between ODOT Transportation Planning Analysis Unit (TPAU) and RVCOG for the provision of modeling services and support among the two organizations. - 4.
-An agreement with ODOT for FTA 5303 funds; and - C. Agreements between the MPO and other entities include: - 1.
+Annual planning funds agreements between the ODOT and RVCOG; - C. Agreements between the MPO and other entities include: - 1.
 A planning agreement between the RVMPO and the Rogue Valley Transportation District (RVTD) describing responsibility and roles for the regional transportation planning process.
 Executed April 27, 1999.